Life is Complicated Enough.

 2. A pragmatic leader's top priority is to figure out how their team is going to get things done.
 They have a straightforward approach and don’t allow emotions to distract them.
 But they do pay attention to the grey areas because those can offer hints as to what may lie ahead.

 3. Progress, not perfection.
-They also understand that sometimes you have to give a little in order to get a little, so they’re willing to compromise to achieve their desired outcome.
+They also understand that sometimes you have to give a little to get a lot, so they’re willing to compromise to achieve their desired outcome.

 4. Pragmatists are committed to doing the best for everyone concerned and solving problems in a sensible way that suits the conditions that exist at the time.
 They don’t get distracted by an ideal world or philosophy that may never come to pass.